autay27/boccam/report.md

 u konw the drill
 - your experience/ what you learned / challenges and mistakes
-- how could this project be extended
+- how could this project be extended, what would be "another project"

 ### Future work
 - what directions could a further full student project go